ViacomCBS fires Nick Cannon, citing 'hateful speech' in podcast

 Cannon is the host and executive producer of "The Masked Singer" on Fox and previously hosted NBC's "America's Got Talent."

+Fox said it "will move forward with Nick (Cannon)" as he has "sincerely apologized" and taken steps to "make amends."

+"Fox condemns all forms of hate directed toward any community and we will combat bigotry of any kind," it added.

-(Reporting by Rebekah Mathew in Bengaluru; Additional reporting by Ismail Shakil in Bengaluru and Peter Szekely in New York; Editing by Howard Goller)
+(Reporting by Rebekah Mathew in Bengaluru; Additional reporting by Ismail Shakil in Bengaluru and Peter Szekely in New York; Editing by Howard Goller and Lincoln Feast.)

 ((Rebekah.Mathew@thomsonreuters.com; +918067493450;))